avfs/avfs/readme.md

 All file systems implement at least `avfs.FS` and `avfs.File` interfaces.
-By default, each file system supported methods are the most commonly used from packages `os`, `path/filepath` and `ioutil`.
+By default, each file system supported methods are the most commonly used from packages `os` and `path/filepath`.
 All methods have identical names as their functions counterparts.
 The following file systems are currently available :

 File system |Comments